Towards a universality picture for the relaxation to equilibrium of kinetically constrained models

 Carrying out the above program could become particularly heavy from a notational point of view.
 Therefore we will sometimes adopt a more descriptive and informal approach.
 More specifically, given a configuration $\o\in\{0,1\}^{\bbZ^d}$ and a region $\L\subset \bbZ^d$, we will declare $\L$ \emph{empty (occupied)} if $\o\restriction\L=0\ (1)$.
-While constructing the canonical paths appearing in Lemmas \ref{A} and \ref{B} we will say that we \emph{empty (fill)} $\L$ if we flip to $0\, (1)$, one by one according to some preassigned schedule (\ie an ordering of the to-do flips), all the occupied/empty sites of $\L$.
-It is important to emphasize that the schedules involved in the operations of emptying or filling a region will \emph{always} be such that each spin flip dictated by the schedule will occur while fulfilling the specific constraint of each model.
+While constructing the canonical-paths appearing in Lemmas \ref{A} and \ref{B} we will say that we \emph{empty (fill)} $\L$ if we flip to $0\, (1)$, one by one according to some preassigned schedule (\ie an ordering of the to-do flips), all the occupied/empty sites of $\L$.
+It is important to emphasise that the schedules involved in the operations of emptying or filling a region will \emph{always} be such that each spin flip dictated by the schedule will occur while fulfilling the specific constraint of each model.
 Schedules with this property will be dubbed \emph{legal schedules}.
-A closely related notion is that of \emph{legal canonical path}. \begin{definition} Given a KCM let $\{c_x\}_{x\in \bbZ^d}$ be the corresponding family of constraints.
-A \emph{legal canonical path} between two configurations $\o,\o'$ is a canonical path $\G_{\o,\o'}\equiv (\o^{(1)},\o^{(2)},\dots, \o^{(m)}) $ with the additional property that $c_{x^{(i)}}(\omega^{(i)})=1\ \forall i\in [m-1]$, where $\o^x$ denotes the configuration obtained from $\o$ by flipping the value $\o_x$ and $x^{(i)}$ is the vertex such that $\omega^{(i+1)}=(\omega^{(i)})^{x^{(i)}}$.
-We say that the canonical path is \emph{decreasing (increasing)} if for any $i\in [m-1]$ and any $x\in \bbZ^d$ $\o^{(i+1)}_x\le \o^{(i)}_x$ ($\o^{(i+1)}_x\ge \o^{(i)}_x$). \end{definition} We now recall the notion of an \emph{internally spanned set} which will play a crucial role in the definition of the good and super-good events. \begin{definition}[Internally spanned] Consider a KCM with updating family $\cU$.
-Given $\L\subset \bbZ^d$ and $\o\in \{0,1\}^{\bbZ^d}$, we say that $\L$ is \emph{$\cU$-internally spanned} (for $\o$), and write $\o\in I(\cU,\L)$, iff $\left[\{x\in \L:\ \o_x=0\}\right]_{\cU}=\L$.
-When the KCM is the FA-kf model in $d$ dimensions we will sometimes write $I(d,k,\L)$ instead of $I(\cU,\L)$ and we will say that $\L$ is $k$-internally spanned. \end{definition} \begin{remark} For the FA-kf model it is known that \cite{CerfManzo} for $L\ge C L_c(q;\cU), \ L\in \bbN$ and $C$ a large enough numerical constant,
+A closely related notion is that of \emph{legal canonical-path}. \begin{definition} Given a KCM, let $\{c_x\}_{x\in \bbZ^d}$ be the corresponding family of constraints.
+A \emph{legal canonical-path} between two configurations $\o,\o'$ is a canonical-path $\G_{\o,\o'}\equiv (\o^{(1)},\o^{(2)},\dots, \o^{(m)}) $ with the additional property that $c_{x^{(i)}}(\omega^{(i)})=1\ \forall i\in [m-1]$, where $\o^x$ denotes the configuration obtained from $\o$ by flipping the value $\o_x$ and $x^{(i)}$ is the vertex such that $\omega^{(i+1)}=(\omega^{(i)})^{x^{(i)}}$.
+We say that the canonical-path is \emph{decreasing (increasing)} if for any $i\in [m-1]$ and any $x\in \bbZ^d$ $\o^{(i+1)}_x\le \o^{(i)}_x$ ($\o^{(i+1)}_x\ge \o^{(i)}_x$). \end{definition} Next, we recall the notion of a subset of $\bbZ^d$ being \emph{internally spanned} which will play a crucial role in the definition of the good and super-good events for the specific KCM treated here. \begin{definition}[Internally spanned] Consider a KCM with updating family $\cU$.
+Given $\L\subset \bbZ^d,$ we will denote by $I(\cU,\L)\subset \O_\L$ the event that $\L$ is \emph{$\cU$-internally spanned}, \ie that